mattcullenmeyer/github-client/README.md

 The GitHub Stargazer Client is a Command Line Interface (CLI) that interacts with the GitHub Stargazer Server, which returns how man stars a given GitHub repository has received.

+### Getting Started

 Get started by cloning the repo:
 `$ git clone https://github.com/mattcullenmeyer/github-stargazer-client.git`

+Navigate to the root directory of the project and enter the following command:
+`$ go mod init github.com/mattcullenmeyer/github-stargazer-client`

 ### Running the Client